-When you write your story, you don’t just write about what happens to the characters in the story.
+When you write your story, you don’t just write about what happens to the characters.

 You also make up a whole new world.

-This could be a land that’s made up of candy of chocolate, or a world where cars fly.
+It could be a land that’s made up of sweets or chocolate, or maybe a world where cars fly and people teleport.

-Here are a few questions to help you building your own imaginary world:
+Here are a few questions to help you create your own imaginary world:

-- What do people do in their spare time?
+- What do your characters do in their spare time?

-- I there something that is impossible in the real world?
+- Is there something in your story that isn’t possible in the real world?

-Is this a world made out of blankets?
-Can you travel through time?
+Is there time travel?
+Or maybe magic to control things?
 Don’t be afraid to make your own world as different from any other as you can.